csswizardry/CSS-Guidelines/README.md

 As discussed above, qualified selectors are bad news.

 An over-qualified selector is one like `div.promo`.
-We could probably get the same effect from just using `.promo`.
-Of course sometimes we will _want_ to qualify a class with an element (e.g. if you have a generic `.error` class that needs to look different when applied to different elements (e.g.
+You could probably get the same effect from just using `.promo`.
+Of course sometimes you will _want_ to qualify a class with an element (e.g. if you have a generic `.error` class that needs to look different when applied to different elements (e.g.
 `.error{ color:red; }` `div.error{ padding:14px; }`)), but generally avoid it